 Let’s talk about how to select the perfect firmness level based on your weight.

 Light Sleepers(Less than 150 pounds): You’ll want mattress of around 5-6 firmness that doesn’t sink too much.
-Most mattresses are rated for average sleeper of 180lbs.
+Most mattresses are rated for the average sleepers of 180lbs.
 If you are a side sleeper or want a softer feel than you can get one around 3-4 firmness range.

 Average Sleepers (150-200 pounds): Choose one with 5-7 firmness range.
 This will provide good support and comfort.
 Go for one with 3-5 range if you want to opt for more softer beds.